 You must decide if you wish to continue or terminate the pregnancy.

 The decision must take into consideration the severity of the malformations associated with these trisomies and the fact that 90% of affected newborns will not live longer than a year.
 The decision must also be made when it is impossible to predict with certainty the condition of your baby at birth.

 Making a decision in the case of a trisomy diagnosis

 Deciding to terminate or carry a pregnancy to term knowing that the baby has a trisomy is not necessarily easy.

 If the outcome of your participation in the program means that you have to make a choice between continuing or terminating your pregnancy, you might need help.

-Your doctor or midwife can refer you to psychology services that will support you in your reflection.
-Do not hesitate to discuss this choice with your family and friends or with a health professional.
-You can also contact groups of parents who have children with trisomy; this might help you make the decision that is best for you.
+The professional who is monitoring your pregnancy can direct you to psychology services to support you in your reflection.
+Don’t hesitate to discuss this choice with that professional, your loved ones or a genetics specialist.
+You can also contact groups for parents who have a child with a trisomy.
+This might help you to make the decision that’s right for you.

-To find out the contact information of groups in your region, ask the professional you are seeing for your pregnancy follow-up.
+For the contact information of groups in your region, ask the professional who is monitoring your pregnancy or contact the following provincial organizations:

 Maison Anne et Charles de Gaulle — Centre national de la Trisomie-21